Christmas Opening Times & Delivery Deadlines

 Method

-The night before, pour the warm water into a large bowl, whisk in the sourdough then stir in the flour evenly.
+The night before, pour the warm water into a large mixing bowl, whisk in the sourdough then stir in the flour evenly.
 Cover well, a plate over the top is better than a cloth (to stop it drying out), and leave at about 25C for 12-18 hours to rise, and become full of acidity.

 The following day, add about half the water (35g) to the overnight starter together with the honey and the salt, and stir well.
 Add the rye flour then stir it until the mixture is smooth.
 You want the consistency to be very thick but stir’able with a spoon, giving a little resistance.
 Add more water if it feels too stiff.